Sleep in the early days of parenthood

 If you’ve never had a period of bad sleeping before, you might get a shock at just how much lack of sleep can affect your life.
 New parents often say they didn’t believe it would be as bad as it is.

 It can take a while for babies to settle into a regular routine, and this makes getting the sleep and rest you need difficult.
-In the early weeks, getting any extra sleep might be an uphill battle.
+In the early weeks, getting any extra sleep might be hard.

 How much sleep you need

-In general, adults need about 7-8 hours of sleep a night to feel properly rested, although this varies from 5-10 hours, depending on the individual.
+In general, adults need about 7-8 hours of sleep a night to feel properly rested, although this varies from 5-10 hours, depending on the person.

 You might need more sleep if you:

-- find it difficult to wake up in the morning, or feel drowsy all of the time
+- find it difficult to wake up in the morning, or feel sleepy all of the time

 - can’t concentrate